behreajj/AsepriteHSLuv/README.md

 Aseprite is an "animated sprite editor & pixel art tool."

+**This repository has been superseded by the [OKHSL](https://github.com/behreajj/AsepriteOkHsl) color picker.
+See Bjorn Ottosson's [article](https://bottosson.github.io/posts/colorpicker/) for a comparison with HSLuv.**

 ## Installation

 To use this script, open Aseprite, go to `File > Scripts > Open Scripts Folder`.
 Copy and paste the two Lua scripts from this repository into that folder.
 Return to Aseprite; go to `File > Scripts > Rescan Scripts Folder` (the default hotkey is `F5`).
 The two scripts should now be listed under `File > Scripts`.
 Select `hsluvWheel` to launch the dialog.